|

 GotQuestions.org

 The main point to consider is that Moses was praying for wisdom and discernment to be revealed through God’s servants.
 We pray the same thing today when we ask the Holy Spirit to give insight to a believer.
-The Levites were also to have an educational role in the interpretation and application of God’s law.
+The Levites also had an educational role in interpreting and applying God’s law.
 They were responsible for Israel’s formal system of worship.
 So, consider what all this means for us today.
-The Levites would have functioned in a similar role as today’s pastors and teachers.
+The Levites would have functioned similarly to today’s pastors and teachers.
 They led the people in worship and taught the Word.
 They were also held to a stricter standard (v.
 9).

-It is so fascinating to consider what Moses prays for them at the end of their blessing.
+It is so fascinating to consider what Moses prayed for them at the end of their blessing.

 Deuteronomy 33:11 GNB

-His prayer is directed with a laser focus at struggles that are often overlooked.
-When I entered ministry, I didn’t envision myself becoming a target of the enemies of God.
+His prayer is directed with a laser focus on struggles that are often overlooked.
+When I became a believer through the grace of Jesus Christ, I didn’t envision myself becoming a target of the enemies of God.
 Maybe I was ignorant, but I never attended a class or seminar entitled, “Enemy Defense 101.”
-I went into ministry to spread the Good News of Jesus to lost souls.
-Years ago, this prayer of Moses would have seemed a bit strange to me.
-Today, it resonates so deeply.
+I committed to Christ to be part of His mission and make disciples of all nations.
+As a baby believer, this prayer of Moses would have seemed a bit strange to me.
+But today it resonates so deeply.